microsoft/MLOpsPython/docs/getting_started.md

 At this point, you should have an Azure ML Workspace created.
 Similar to the Azure Resource Manager service connection, you need to create an additional one for the Azure ML Workspace.

 Create a new service connection to your Azure ML Workspace using the [Machine Learning Extension](https://marketplace.visualstudio.com/items?itemName=ms-air-aiagility.vss-services-azureml) instructions to enable executing the Azure ML training pipeline.
-The connection name needs to match `WORKSPACE_SVC_CONNECTION` that you set in the variable group above.
+The connection name needs to match `WORKSPACE_SVC_CONNECTION` that you set in the variable group above (eg. 'aml-workspace-connection').

 ![Created resources](./images/ml-ws-svc-connection.png)